nikkatalnikov/apeiron/README.md

 **HTTP features:**
 * Leap HTTP relies on Axios library, which has better API than RxJS-DOM.
 * Leap HTTP endpoints config is declarative - you may think of it as dual to View framework router.
 * On the other hand Leap HTTP is dynamic - you can create new Leap HTTP instances base on subsets of config.
-See **GroupBy API**
+Check **GroupBy API**.

 **WS features:**
 * Leap WS automatically tries to reconnect.